Nazeh Darwazi: Life

 Nazeh Darwazi is believed to have been born between 1958 and 1961; various accounts of his age were reported.
 He was born and raised in Nablus, where he lived with his wife, Raeda, and their five children.

 In 1988, when cameramen were needed to film the Palestinian Intifada, the uprisings against Israeli control and occupation, from the inside, Darwazeh ran a photo and video studio in Nablus.
 At the time of the first Intifada, there was no Palestinian television channel, and the clashes, which captured the world's attention, were filmed by foreigners, often even Israelis.
 He then entered the world of television and film production.
-Darwazi joint an international project that would train young Palestinians for six months by having them film their own lives, the documentary film Palestinian Diaries: Chronicles of occupation (1991).
-As the in the old city of Nablus were he lived was under perpetual curfew.
+Darwazi joined an international project that would train young Palestinians for six months by having them film their own lives, the documentary film Palestinian Diaries: Chronicles of occupation (1991).
+As the Palestinians in the old city of Nablus where he lived were under perpetual curfew.
 His documentary was shot from windows and alleyways and offered an exceptional view of the events.
 Broadcast on British television, it has since been considered the most accurate reflection of the First Intifada (1987-1993).
 During the six months of filming, Nazeh Darwazi married.
 Darwazi survived the First Intifada, living in the Nablus casbah.
 He also survived numerous Israeli incursions into Nablus.

 Darwazi worked for The Associated Press for two years.
 He was also a journalist for Palestinian television.
 After a few years of working as a professional television cameraman, he bought an apartment outside the old city of Nablus, not far from An-Najah National University.
 Darwazi's fried and colleague Daoud Kuttab, wrote about him as a soft-spoken man at peace with himself and all around him.
-Living in the casbah didn’t had turn him to an Israeli hater.
+Living in the casbah didn’t turn him to an Israeli hater.
 Darwazi met many Israeli and had excellent relationship with them.